waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Key Lessons & Recurring Failures
 - **Positional & Data Awareness:** I must verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
 - **Confirmation Bias:** My biggest failure is assuming my code is wrong when a tool fails, instead of testing the hypothesis that my input data is wrong (e.g., Cerulean Cave B1F partition issue).
 I must verify data quality first before debugging code.
-I must also actively try to disprove my own assumptions (e.g., assuming high encounter rate was a puzzle).
+I must also actively try to disprove my own assumptions (e.g., assuming high encounter rate was a puzzle, or that 3 failed escapes was just RNG).
 - **Notepad Precision:** Repeated failures with `notepad_edit` `replace` operations highlight a need for greater precision.
 I must use the system's suggestions and be exact with `old_text`.
-- **Deferred Maintenance:** I have a history of identifying broken tools (like `automated_path_navigator`) and failing to fix them immediately.
+- **Deferred Maintenance:** I have a history of identifying broken tools (like `automated_path_navigator`, `menu_analyzer`, `auto_battle_selector`) and failing to fix them immediately.
 This is a critical violation of my core directives and must be corrected.
 - **State Tracking:** I must improve my tracking of my own actions to avoid repeating tasks I have already completed (e.g., deleting an agent twice).

 # II.
 Game Mechanics & World Data